MicrosoftDocs/powerapps-docs/powerapps-docs/teams/notify-manager-on-completion-of-inspections.md

 6. The Responsible User column gets created.

-> [!NOTE] Users must log in to the app one time before they become able to be selected from the user table.
+> NOTE: Users must log in to the app one time before they become able to be selected from the user table.

 7. On the Build tab under Installed apps, select Manage Inspections.